Zukkari/maven-template/README.md

 A poor chap on stackoverflow is having trouble packing some files: https://stackoverflow.com/q/23265857

-Clone the sample project here and open it in IntelliJ.
+Clone this repository and open it in IntelliJ.
 Try to add his compression method and compile it.
 You are missing the *org.apache.commons.io.IOUtils* class (don't try to use *sun.misc.IOUtils* instead of it).
-Add the missing dependency for commons-io.
+Add the missing dependency for commons-io by changing the pom.xml.
 Package the sample project into a jar file: open the maven toolbar (double click shift, write maven).
 Find lifecycle -> package and run it.
 Open the created jar (in the target directory) and see what's inside.